Fable II: Plot

 Sparrow begins with finding the hero of strength from the village of Oakfield.
 Discovering them to be a female monk known as Sister Hannah, they work to prove themselves to her father the local abbot, before providing her with protection as she undertakes an important ritual.
 However, Lucien sends men to find her, who kill her father when he refuses to let them to take her.
 Angered, Hannah kills his murderer before offering her help to Sparrow, renaming herself as Hammer.
 With her help, Sparrow proceeds with tracking down the hero of will - a scholar known as Garth, who worked with Lucien to rebuild the Spire, but fell out with him over time.
 Lucien kidnaps him before he can be recruited, and Theresa reveals that he was taken to the Spire as a prisoner.
 Sparrow and Hammer head to Westcliff where Lucien is recruiting new guards from competitors that survive several harsh rounds at a local arena.
-Successfully winning a place amongst the latest recruits, Sparrow leaves their possessions and dog with Hammer and travel to the Spire to find Garth.
+Successfully winning a place amongst the latest recruits, Sparrow leaves their possessions and dog with Hammer and travels to the Spire to find Garth.

 Made a slave in their new role, Sparrow endures ten years of servitude, making a number of tough decisions in the process.
 Eventually, Garth creates an opportunity for the pair to escape from the Spire and return to the mainland, where he agrees to help in the battle against Lucien.
 Hammer soon reveals that during Sparrow's absence, she sought out information on the hero of skill, discovering it to be the pirate lord known as Reaver – a skilled marksman who rules over the pirate town of Bloodstone in the south.
 With Garth's help, Sparrow uses a cullis gate - a teleportation system used by the Heroes' Guild - to reach the marshlands that border Bloodstone, dealing with the undead in the process.
 After impressing Reaver with their fame, Sparrow undertakes a request from him, only for him to attempt to betray them to Lucien to claim the bounty on them.
 However, Reaver is soon double-crossed himself, and finds himself forced to help Sparrow and the other heroes in order to survive.